ziwenkk/ziwen.github.io/content/project/reading/index.md

     </a>
     <details style="margin-top: 0.5em;">
     <summary>👉 Show comment</summary>
       A beautiful story.
-Read it once—you’ll want to read it ten more times!
+Read it once—you’ll want to read it ten more times!<br>
+      Score: 🍔🍔🍔🍔🍔
     </details>
     </figcaption>
   </figure>